OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 - Required `HASURA_GRAPHQL_ADMIN_SECRET`: high-entropy admin secret.
 Reuse the same value on the private indexer and publisher services so they can call Hasura.
-- Required `HASURA_GRAPHQL_SERVER_PORT`: internal Hasura HTTP port.
-Use `8080`
-  unless there is a specific reason to change it.
+- Required on Railway `PORT`: Hasura HTTP port.
+Use `8080` unless there is a specific reason to change it.
+The Dockerfile derives `HASURA_GRAPHQL_SERVER_PORT` from `PORT` before Hasura starts.
 - Optional `HASURA_GRAPHQL_ENABLE_CONSOLE`: must be `false`.
 The Dockerfile also sets this as a default.
 - Optional `HASURA_GRAPHQL_ENABLED_LOG_TYPES`: recommended